shinseung428/CapsNet_Tensorflow/README.md

 * capsule_dynamic (Capsule Network with Dynamic Routing)
 * *capsule_em* (ToDo)

-## Training
+## How to run Training & Testing
 ```
 $ python main.py --model=capsule_dynamic --data=mnist
 ```
-Code to train the network.
-Different models can be trained on various datasets.

-## Testing
+An example code to train the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.

 ```
 $ python main.py --is_train=False --model=capsule_dynamic --data=mnist
 ```
-Code to test the network.
-The model can be trained on one dataset and can be tested on another dataset.
+An example code to test the capsule_dynamic(CapsNet with dynamic routing) model on mnist dataset.

+Other models can be trained/tested by changing the name of the --model flag, and other datasets can be used by changing the name of the --data flag.

-### Test 1 (mnist -> mnist)
+## Test 1 (mnist -> mnist)
 ![Alt text](images/mnist_gt.jpg?raw=true "mnist")
 ![Alt text](images/mnist_recon.jpg?raw=true "mnist reconstructed")